TTlaugh/Dotfiles/.github/README.md

 Copy ***dunst*** folder to ***~/.config/***
 > If the config work incorrect, you need read all content of dunstrc file and edit for work correct.
 >
-> Something incorrect as: dmenu path, icon path, ...
+> Something incorrect as: font, dmenu path, icon path, ...
 >
 > You should view `man dunst` to find default config file.
 >
-> You can following this *dunstrc* to config default dunstrc for you.
+> You can follow this *dunstrc* to manually configure the default dunstrc on your system.

 ## Zathura
 - Copy ***zathura*** folder to ***~/.config/***